 Rigatoni Bolognese

-Rigatoni Bolognese is a stick-to-your-ribs, meaty, saucy pasta dinner made with ground beef, garlic, and plenty of fresh basil giving the homemade sauce a ton of flavor.
+Rigatoni Bolognese is a stick-to-your-ribs, meaty, saucy pasta dinner made with ground beef, garlic, and plenty of fresh basil, giving the homemade sauce a ton of flavor.
+Pair it with spicy rigatoni vodka and some warm, garlicky breadsticks for dinner!

 A bowl of pasta bolognese.

 Pasta has always been a lifesaver in our household.
 It’s the hero of last-minute dinners and the star of the spread during family gatherings.
-While I do appreciate a good low-carb option, like the flavorful Bolognese Stuffed Peppers, there’s something irresistibly comforting about a bowl of pasta, especially when it’s decked out with a rich and savory sauce.
-Enter, Rigatoni Bolognese.
+While I do appreciate a good low-carb option, like the flavorful Bolognese stuffed peppers, there’s something irresistibly comforting about a bowl of pasta, especially when it’s decked out with a rich and savory sauce.
+Enter, this hearty rigatoni Bolognese recipe!
 This dish is our family’s go-to when we want something soul-warming yet uncomplicated.
 The robust rigatoni noodles are ideal for clutching onto the thick, meaty bolognese sauce packed with perfectly cooked ground beef.

-But there’s more to this Rigatoni Bolognese than just its convenience and delectable flavor.
+But there’s more to this Bolognese recipe than just its convenience and amazing flavor.
 It’s a versatile dish that welcomes a touch of creativity.
 Feel free to sprinkle in some extra herbs for a burst of freshness or toss in a handful of parmesan for that cheesy indulgence.
-This will contribute to a homemade dining experience adding comfort, satisfaction, and a dash of Italian flair to every bite.
+This will contribute to a homemade dining experience, adding comfort, satisfaction, and a dash of Italian flair to every bite.

 A shallow bowl with pasta an meat sauce, topped with sprigs of fresh basil.